“WHY AREN’T MY CRAFT SHOW SALES HIGHER?”

 But it was a sad day when I realized that just because event sales were high enough to cover table fees, it didn’t mean I was making money.

 Once I crunched the numbers and realized I was actually losing money at most craft shows, I knew I had to start approaching them like a businesswoman, and not a crafter.

 Craft fairs helped me find my best selling product and get that product into retailers, the media and the hands of thousands of consumers.

 I would have never been able to grow my business to a full-time venture without the help of craft fairs.

 But there was a learning curve to successfully selling at craft fairs.

 From my own experience of selling at craft fairs for years, shopping at hundreds of them and my connections with event organizers, I’ve gained a LOT of craft fair knowledge.

 And made a LOT of mistakes, which I believe are a great teacher.
-Below are a few of my biggest mistakes but you can also find all the big and small mistakes and the path to craft show success in my ebook series MAKE MORE MONEY AT CRAFT FAIRS
+Below I explain a few of my biggest mistakes but you can also find all the big and small mistakes and the path to craft show success in my ebook series MAKE MORE MONEY AT CRAFT FAIRS

 MISTAKE #1 – SIGNING UP FOR POPULAR EVENTS